AdobeDocs/experience-manager-learn.en/help/sites/integration/adobe-launch-integration-tutorial-understand.md

 >[!NOTE]
 >
->The "Launch, By Adobe" integration in the Adobe I/O interface is now labeled "Experience Platform Launch API" and is located under the "Adobe Experience Platform" heading.
+>The Adobe Experience Platform Launch integration in the Adobe I/O interface is now labeled "Experience Platform Launch API" and is located under the "Adobe Experience Platform" heading.
 >
 >System Administrator rights in the Experience Cloud organization and AEM admin rights are required to configure the Adobe IO integration and set up the IMS Configuration.